Kiamehr5/Wordle/README.md

 # Wordle
-An unofficial clone of the game "Wordle".
+This is an unofficial clone of the game "Wordle".